-And so I ate 5.
+So I ate 5.

-Note: As a general rule, you can sub 3T of cocoa powder + 1T of fat (plus whatever sweetener you want to add) for 1 oz of chocolate.
+Baking note: As a general rule, you can sub 3T of cocoa powder + 1T of fat (plus whatever sweetener you want to add) for 1 oz of chocolate.

 Chocolate Avocado Cookies

-Preheat oven to 375 degrees.
+- Preheat oven to 375 degrees.
 Line a baking sheet with parchment paper.

-In a small bowl, combine coconut flour, cocoa powder, cinnamon, and baking powder.
+- In a small bowl, combine coconut flour, cocoa powder, cinnamon, and baking powder.

-Add dry ingredients to wet, stirring to combine.
+- Add dry ingredients to wet, stirring to combine.
 Fold in chocolate chips.

-Scoop cookie dough onto a baking tray, about 1 heaping tablespoon per scoop.
+- Scoop cookie dough onto a baking tray, about 1 heaping tablespoon per scoop.

 I realized while chowing down on one of these that they are a lot like my Chocolate Zucchini Muffins.
 I must have a thing for green + cocoa…

-What is you favorite strange baking ingredient?
-Untraditional flours?
-Applesauce?
-Others?
+What is your favorite strange baking ingredient?

 Do you ever fool your friends or kids by sneaking healthy ingredients?
 I’m sure these would pass the kid test too!